theguidon/marawi-gridsome/README.md

-# Default starter for Gridsome

-This is the project you get when you run `gridsome create new-project`.
+# Marawi interactives migration

+This repo contains the code for the marawi interactive project.
+It uses the Gridsome framework.
+Most of the content in `src/` is migrated code from https://github.com/theguidon/marawi-interactives modified to fit into the boilerplate created using `gridsome create [site-name]`.

+## Installation for development:

-### 1. Install Gridsome CLI tool if you don't have
+### 1. Install Gridsome CLI tool (if you don't have it yet in your system)

 `npm install --global @gridsome/cli`

-### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
-2. `cd my-gridsome-site` to open the folder
+### 2. Clone this repo and navigate to the directory.
+`git init`
+`git remote add origin https://github.com/theguidon/marawi-gridsome.git` `cd marawi-gridsome`

-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+### 3. Start your local dev server.
-4. Happy coding 🎉🙌
+To run on `localhost:8080`:
+`gridsome develop`

+# PLEASE DO NOT PUSH DIRECTLY TO MASTER.